bro-academy/HTML-course-4/lesson-6-css+.md

 **[Everything You Need to Know About the CSS Box Model](https://css-tricks.com/the-css-box-model/)**: An article on CSS-Tricks, thoroughly explaining each component of the box model.

-🟢 **[Everything About the Value Auto](https://ishadeed.com/article/auto-css/)**: An analysis of the `auto` value in CSS, examining its use for various properties.

-🟢 **[Clickable Area](https://ishadeed.com/article/clickable-area)**: An exploration of how the size and positioning of an element affect its clickability.

 ### Margin

 <!-- **[CSS Margins Guide](https://devdojo.com/guide/css/margins)**: An extensive guide on using margins in CSS, including examples and frequently asked questions. -->